Vanessa Taylor

-Vanessa Taylor (born 24 September 1970) is an American screenwriter and television producer.
-She is known for writing Hope Springs, Divergent, and The Shape of Water, as well as for her work as a writer and co-executive producer on seasons two and three of Game of Thrones.
-Taylor also acted as a script doctor on Disney's 2019 live action remake of Aladdin.
-For The Shape of Water, she was nominated for the Academy Award for Best Original Screenplay.
+Vanessa Taylor (born September 24, 1970) is an American screenwriter and television producer.
+She is best known for writing the screenplay for the films Hope Springs, Divergent, and The Shape of Water.
+For her work on The Shape of Water, Taylor was nominated for the Academy Award for Best Original Screenplay.

 Early life and education

 As a child, Taylor wrote fairy tales.
 From age twelve, Taylor pursued acting and singing.
 She attended the Interlochen Center for the Arts in Michigan, and later joined The Groundlings for two years.

 Career

-Her television credits include Game of Thrones, Gideon's Crossing, Alias (hired by J. J. Abrams), Everwood (hired by Greg Berlanti), Tell Me You Love Me, and Cupid.
+Her television credits include Game of Thrones, Gideon's Crossing, Alias, Everwood, Tell Me You Love Me, and Cupid.
 She also co-created Jack & Bobby.

-Taylor wrote Hope Springs, a 2012 film directed by David Frankel, with Meryl Streep, Tommy Lee Jones, and Steve Carell.
-Carell played Dr. Feld, “a marriage therapist who tries to help a couple rekindle their loveless relationship after 31 years of marriage.”

-She co-wrote the screenplay for the 2014 sci-fi action film Divergent.
+Taylor's debut feature film script was Hope Springs (2012), directed by David Frankel, about a marriage therapist who tries to help a couple rekindle their loveless relationship after 31 years of marriage.
+She then co-wrote the screenplay for the sci-fi action film Divergent (2014).

-She also co-wrote the screenplay for the fantasy romance film The Shape of Water, along with its director, Guillermo del Toro.
+Taylor co-wrote the screenplay for the fantasy romance film The Shape of Water (2017), along with its director Guillermo del Toro.
+For her work, she was nominated for the Academy Award for Best Original Screenplay.

-In 2019, Taylor performed an uncredited re-write on Disney's live action remake of Aladdin, written by John August and Guy Ritchie, who also directed.
+In 2019, Taylor performed an uncredited rewrite on Disney's live action remake of Aladdin, directed by Guy Ritchie.
+The following year, Taylor adopted the screenplay for Netflix's Hillbilly Elegy.
+She continued her relationship with Netflix over the following years, doing uncredited work on The School for Good and Evil (2022) and writing the screenplay for the young adult dystopian film Uglies (2024).